ahmoin/dino/index.md

 ---
+title: dino
+layout: page
 ---

-# Dino Jekyll Theme

-## A jekyll theme for dinosaurs
+dino is a jekyll theme for dinos.